inovorobotics/inovo_roslib/README.md

 import roslibpy
 from sequence_client import SequenceClient
 ```
-create a ROSLibPy insance setting the host name or IP in the constructor@
+create a ROSLibPy insance setting the host name or IP in the constructor
 ```
 client = roslibpy.Ros(host='localhost', port=9090)
+client.run()
 ```

 next you can check the connection with the is_connected function